 Of course, traditional trick or treating is a must but you can also make the most of this season with a whole list full of activities that can be done throughout the month!
 Here are some great options to keep you and your little ones busy.

 Get the neighborhood (safely) involved with this fun little game of guess who!
 “Booing” is a great way to spread Halloween fun by anonymously leaving little tricks and treats at your neighbor’s doorstep.

 Check out this guide to doing your very own boo!

 Keep an eye out for local trunk-or-treat events.
-These are a great way for your kids to dress up and get their candy fix while staying safe and socially distanced, trick or treating from car to car.
-If you’re worried about safety, have adults (equipped with hand sanitizer) hand out the candy at each car.
+These are a great way for your kids to dress up and get their candy fix while staying safe trick or treating from car to car.
+If you’re worried about germs, have adults (equipped with hand sanitizer) hand out the candy at each car.

 Consider organizing your very own trunk-or-treat in your neighborhood!
 Step up the competition by making it a trunk decorating contest!
 Need some inspiration for decking out your trunk?
 Check out our Trunk-or-Treat Guide!